Untitled design (4)

 1. Examples are disappearing, and commitment is no longer cultural.

 Fewer people have access to know and interact with living, breathing couples who have honored their vows in lifelong marriage.
 Thankfully, divorce is not the unforgivable sin, and divorced people are not damaged goods for God.
 God can and does use them all the time.
 We, however, still need to see people who marry well and stay married for their entire lives.
 These increasingly rare examples of faithful commitment often leave couples wondering if being happily married for a lifetime is even possible.
 Fifty years ago, whether or not you were a devoted Christian, marriage was held in high regard.
 Love stories that lasted over lifetimes were admired by men and women alike.
-To struggle together, raise families and grow old hand-in-hand was the story of many people’s grandparents.
-Fiftieth wedding anniversaries were common, and there was a strong negative stigma surrounding divorce.
-None of these are true anymore and it has had an effect.
+To struggle together, raise families, and grow old hand-in-hand was the story of many people’s grandparents.
+Fiftieth-wedding anniversaries were common, and there was a strong negative stigma surrounding divorce.
+None of these are true anymore, and it has had an effect.

 2. Opportunities to sinfully connect with others besides one’s spouse are incalculable due to social media.